jtpaasch/bap-kb/01-knowledge-base/03/README.md

 Note that we provided an `inspect` function, which converts the value into an S-expression.
 This lets BAP print values in the domain nicely.

-We aren't doing anything with this domain yet, so for now just get its name:
+We aren't doing anything with this domain yet, so for now let's just display its name:

 ```
 let () =